 What does the “DLG_FLAGS_INVALID_CA” and “DLG_FLAGS_SEC_CERT_CN_INVALID” error code mean?

-To fix the issue, first you will have to know what this error is about.
-Whenever you see This site is not secure error regardless of what error code you receive, it implies that there is an issue with the website’s certificate if the website is running HTTPS.
+To fix the issue, first, you will have to understand what this error is about.
+Whenever you see the “This site is not secure” error regardless of the error code, it implies that there is an issue with the website’s certificate if the website is running HTTPS.

 - The website’s certificate cannot be recognized by your browser.